elliottthomlison/MiCine/README.md

 # MiCine

 MiCine is a movie-searching app.
+It was built using React with the intention of practicing how to incorporating an API.
+The project was challenging, but proved a good opportunity to practice React-based skills further.

 ## Final Product